Tuesday, March 28, 2017

 Technology is advancing so fast most of us cannot keep up with the new trends and software and gadgets.
 Over the years I've found that many people that have a career in Technology, don't always embrace it after-hours.
 My brother has been a programmer within Healthcare IT for over 20 years.
 He didn't get his first Smart Phone until 2015.

-With all this new technology there are now multiple ways to communicate with others through social media (Facebook, LinkedIn etc), email, telephone, text, Skype and the list goes on.
+With all this new technology there are now multiple ways to communicate with others through social media (Facebook, LinkedIn, TikTok etc), email, telephone, text, TEAMS and the list goes on.
 How is one to know the best way or fastest method to reach their recruiter?
 Ask!
 That's how!
 Always inquire with your recruiter what method of communication they prefer.

 A few things to keep in mind when contacting your recruiter:

-• Recruiters at any given time could have up to a hundred candidates submitted to various job opportunities AND on top of those folks, they are also responsible to communicate with and care for everyone they have placed on projects.
+• Recruiters at any given time could have up to a hundred candidates submitted to various job opportunities AND on top of that, they may also be responsible to care for and manage everyone they have placed on various contracts.
 This means that recruiters are typically open to answering communication 24/7 if the need is urgent.

 • ALWAYS include your first & late name when contacting your recruiter.
 Recruiters receive 100s of emails, phone calls, texts etc. a week.
 If you do not include your name in the text, email, voice mail, how are they to know who they're to respond to?
-(I regularly get emails saying "do you have any upcoming go lives?" with nothing else, no phone, no name, no resume.
-If your email address doesn't have your name it in, how am I to know who I'm communicating with?
+(I regularly get emails saying "do you have any upcoming work?" with nothing else, no phone, no name, no resume.
 I also will receive random texts that go something like this: "Hi!
 Any word from the client yet?"....
 What client?
 Who are you?
-There is unfortunately no way for me to memorize every phone number of every person I've submitted to a client.)
+There is unfortunately no way for me to memorize every phone number of every person I've spoken with and depending on the way the email or number was entered into the database, I still may not be able to find out who it's from)

 • Don't be offended if the Recruiter responds asking "who is this?".
 Recruiters typically keep good track of who they've submitted and who they have working on projects, but we don't always remember everyone's phone number or email address.